-He has been recognized with several awards including the Burton Blatt humanitarian award from DADD, the distinguished alumnus award of the Curry school of education at University of Virginia, humanitarian award from the national conference for community and Justice (Virginia Council for inclusive communities), and as a fellow of the American Association of sexual and developmental disabilities (FAA IDD).
+He has been recognized with several awards including the Burton Blatt Humanitarian Award from DADD, the Distinguished Alumnus Award of the Curry School of Education at the University of Virginia, the humanitarian award from the national conference for community and Justice (Virginia Council for inclusive communities), and as a fellow of the American Association on Intellectual and Developmental Disabilities (FAA IDD).

 Degrees and Certifications